Nadi-System/nadi-book/src/installation.md

 The binaries should be able to run directly without needing extra steps.
 If you get a security warnings because the binaries are not signed, you might have to ignore it.

 # Building from Source
+This is currently the preferred way of installing `nadi-system` (and `nadi-gis` for Linux and MacOS).
+Although it includes a bit more steps this makes sure the compiled program is compatible with your OS.

 ## Prerequisites
 The prerequisites for building from source are: